Submit now. Submissions open through October 1, 2018.

 Call for Didactic Proposals for SAEM19

-The Program Committee of the Society for Academic Emergency Medicine invites academies, committees, task forces, interest groups, and individual members to submit proposals for didactic sessions for the 2019 SAEM Annual Meeting.
+The Program Committee of the Society for Academic Emergency Medicine (SAEM) invites academies, committees, task forces, interest groups, and individual members to submit proposals for didactic sessions for

 Didactics will be selected to provide a robust educational experience during SAEM19.
 All proposals should support the mission of SAEM: “To lead the advancement of emergency care through education and research, advocacy, and professional development in academic emergency medicine.”
 Some didactics may have a more focused audience such as trainees, junior faculty, or senior faculty.